Our contact centres will be closed on 25 and 26 December 2018, and 1 and 2 January 2019.

 The independent sector working group will define what support the sector requires and to design the best ways to provide this support.

-The working group will be set up through an Opportunity for Engagement process to ensure wide representation from NGOs, service providers and interested parties.
-It will have an independent facilitator.
+The working group was set up through an Opportunity for Engagement process to ensure wide representation from NGOs, service providers and interested parties.
+It has an independent facilitator - Meredith Osmond.
+Meredith is a qualified social worker and has experience in foster care, residential care, adoption, child protection, policy, youth justice and national leadership roles both here and in the UK.

-Working group representatives will be sought from the following services:
+Working group representatives were sought from the following services:

 - sexual harm crisis support services